astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 <TabItem value="local">

 There are several local object storage solutions available to configure as a custom XCom backend.
-In this tutorial we are going to use MinIO running in Docker.
+In this tutorial we use MinIO running in Docker.

 1. [Start a MinIO container](https://min.io/docs/minio/container/index.html).

-2. Go to `http://127.0.0.1:9090/`, log in and create a new bucket called `custom-xcom-backend`.
+2. Go to `http://127.0.0.1:9090/`, log in, and create a new bucket called `custom-xcom-backend`.

 3. Create a new Access Key and store it in a secure location.